Turtlebox vs EcoXgear Defender

 Conclusion

-Overall we’d recommend the Defender, it’s a much more versatile speaker and the custom EQ is a huge benefit that elevates it above the Turtlebox.
+Overall, I’d recommend the Defender; it’s a much more versatile speaker, and the custom EQ is a huge benefit that elevates it above the Turtlebox.
 The lighting effects add to its versatility and enable its use for parties and other elements of daily use.

 The Defender piggybacks off much of what makes the Turtlebox such a good speaker, and the similarities are hard to ignore.
 But from a performance and feature standpoint, ecoXgear has done a great job with the Defender.